Renz00/Online-Ordering-System/README.md

  Technologies used:
   <br/>
- HTML Bootstrap for Customer Website Frontend,  <br/>
+ HTML, Bootstrap, and Javascript for Customer Website Frontend,  <br/>
  Vue JS for Admin Dashboard Frontend, <br/>
  Laravel for Backend / API, <br/>
  MySQL for Database <br/>